CybernetHacker14/Ghost-Engine/README.md

 # Ghost-Engine
 An Work-In-Progress engine written in C++ for the Windows Operating System.
-Following tutorials for learning basics, before starting standalone non-assisted development.

 To generate a Visual Studio solution, run the "Win-GenProjects.bat" file in "scripts" folder.